VictorTirado/Game-Development/docs/readme.md

 Out of the core requirements we implemented a module that controls all the abilities, a mana system and  an in game menu.

 ## Download

-You can download the last version [here]
+You can download the last version [here](https://github.com/VictorTirado/Game-Development/releases)!

 ## Gameplay
 Here you can see a short gameplay: